-Fighting deadly diseases such as cholera and malaria in Mozambique’s capital Maputo is no easy task.
-The city’s informal settlements, home to 70% of the population and lacking adequate water supply and sanitation, provide fertile ground for diseases that spread through contaminated water and mosquito bites.
+Fighting cholera and malaria in Mozambique is no easy task.
+Informal settlements, in the capital Maputo as well as in the rest of the country, provide fertile ground for these deadly diseases that spread through contaminated water and mosquito bites.

 “The idea sparked in March 2017.
-We sat down with municipality officers and city stakeholders to discuss how climate change might affect Maputo and what climate information would be most useful to decision-makers – we all agreed that one of the first priorities to explore was the link between the weather and the outbreaks of malaria and cholera,” explains Genito.
-The meeting was hosted by Future Resilience for African Cities and Lands (FRACTAL), an international project that aims to advance climate knowledge for decision-making in eight southern African cities.
+As part of the FRACTAL project, we sat down with Maputo municipality officers and stakeholders to discuss how climate change might affect the city and what climate information would be most useful to decision-makers – we all agreed that one of the first priorities to explore was the link between the weather and outbreaks of malaria and cholera,” explains Genito.

-The tool uses state-of-the art technology to identify patterns in the data – an artificial intelligence system based on mathematical approaches called Generalized Additive Mapping and Self-Organising Maps.
-These approaches allow to clearly reveal and map non-linear relationships between climate data and outbreaks of diseases using geographical information systems, and ensure that the tool will be able to self understand and adapt to a changing climate in the future.
+The tool uses state-of-the art technology to identify patterns in the data – an artificial intelligence system based on mathematical approaches called Generalized Additive Mapping and Self-Organizing Maps.
+These approaches allow to clearly reveal and map non-linear relationships between climate data and outbreaks of diseases using geographical information systems, and ensure that the tool will be able to self-understand and adapt to a changing climate in the future.

-“The municipality’s engagement through the process makes me feel confident that they will make the most out of the tool,” concludes Genito.
-“The rainy season is fast approaching, and with it the peak of outbreaks of malaria and cholera.
-This year, decision-makers will have access to timely insights that will help them have a real impact on Maputo’s communities.”
+“The rainy season is fast approaching, and with it the peak of malaria outbreaks.
+This year, decision-makers will have access to timely insights that will help them have a real impact on the communities” says Genito.

 Genito Maure is an Assistant Professor at the Faculty of Science of Eduardo Mondlane University and holds a PhD in Environmental and Geographical Science by the University of Cape Town, South Africa.